AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

 - `git push` - Update the remote with changes made to the local repo
     - `origin HEAD` - Tell git to update the origin remote with the changes to the local repo.
 THIS IS THE PREFERRED METHOD OF USING PUSH
     - `origin master` - Push changes to the master branch specifically up to the remote
+    - `origin --tags` - Push any changes/additions to tags
+    - `--force` - If you've changed history with a `git reset` or rebase, you will need to force an update to the remote.
-- `git pull` - The opposite of `git push`, updating the local repo with changes made to the remote
+- `git pull` - The opposite of `git push`, updating the local repo with changes made to the remote.
+You can use any flags and subcommands with `git pull` that are listed above for `git push`

 ## Custom git commands